Maahygrah/web3-onchain-log/README.md

 * **Equal Highs / Equal Lows (EQH / EQL):** Chart formations where price peaks or troughs flatten out at nearly identical price levels.
 These formations represent highly visible engineering of liquidity, as buy-stops or sell-stops build up heavily beyond them, acting as magnets for future sweeping price moves.

+* **Feasible** (adjective): Possible to do easily or conveniently; practical. *Example:* "With the integration of automated security verification tools, managing a high-volume discord server with a lean team becomes completely feasible."